SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Request: POST /{collection}
 - Request message: Object Create request
 - Response message: Object Create response
-- OK status code: 201 (CREATED)

 The client MUST use the HTTP POST method to create a new object resource.
-If the EPP request results in a newly created object, then the server MUST return HTTP status code 201 (Created).
+If the EPP request results in a newly created object, then the server MUST return HTTP status code 200 (OK).
 The server MUST add the "Location" header to the response, the value of this header MUST be the URL for the newly created resource.

 Example Domain Create request: